SumoLogic/sumologic-documentation/docs/get-started/sumo-logic-ui.md

 This page will help you get to know the Sumo Logic user interface (UI).

 ## Using the left navigation panel

-The left-side navigation panel is where you can access your library of dashboards as well as all of our services.
+The left-side navigation panel is where you can access your dashboard library as well as all of our services, such as Metrics, Logs, Cloud SIEM, and more.

 ### Home